AdguardTeam/AdguardKnowledgeBase/11.vpn/030.adguard-vpn-for-ios/02.Installation/docs.en.md

 ## AdGuard VPN for iOS uninstallation

-If you decided to delete the AdGuard VPN for iOS, find the icon of this app on the Home Screen and hold it.
+If you decided to delete AdGuard VPN for iOS, find the icon of this app on the Home Screen and hold it.
 In the opened list, tap *Remove App*.

 <img src="https://cdn.adguard.com/public/Adguard/kb/vpn-install/deinstall-en.png" style="max-width: 350px; ">